derele/Mouse_Eimeria_Field/README.md

  [MiceTableMusAliceArticle.csv](https://github.com/derele/Mouse_Eimeria_Field/tree/master/data_products/MiceTableMusAliceArticle.csv)
- in which Alice had compiled the most coprehensive list of possible columns. *We select a workable subset of columns (as documented for individual datasets, see abofe) and add 2018 and 2019 data.
+ in which Alice had compiled the most coprehensive list of possible columns. *We select a workable subset of columns (as documented for individual datasets, see above) and add 2018 and 2019 data.

  We will expand the workable subset of columns further...